Introduction to MongoDB Use Cases

 It is used to store the Log Events.

-Basically, when we run the web-based application at that time, HTTP requests may be generated, which means the web server generates the log message, and that message contains the different types of information such as time, when it is generated, etc. But other side log files are stored in the same location of the application, and it is difficult to handle them when we have a distributed network.
+When running the web-based application, the web server generates the log message as it generates HTTP requests.
+That message contains different types of information, such as time, when it is generated, etc. Conversely, when a distributed network is in place, handling log files becomes challenging as they are stored in the same location as the application.
 So that’s why we can use MongoDB to store these log messages, and it handles like operational intelligence.

 - Sometimes we need to work with machine-generated data.
-At that time, MongoDB provided a high volume to data feeds.
+At that time, MongoDB provided a high volume of data feeds.

 - Similarly, we can use it for the stock market and social media.